chadkluck/serverless-deploy-pipeline-atlantis/README.md

 ### Application Infrastructure directory

-This is where your application's CloudFormation template and code reside.
-This entire directory needs to be placed at the root of your application's repository.
+This repository contains a sample SAM project in the `application-infrastructure` directory.
+Place the entire directory in the root of its own repository.
 CodePipeline will look for `application-infrastructure/` in your repository during build and deploy.

-Utilize `application-infrastructure/template-configuration.yml` to add custom parameter values and tags to your application resources.
+The sample application will deploy as-is.
+For customization options and a tutorial, refer to the [Tutorials in docs](./docs/Tutorials.md).

 ### IAM CloudFormation Service Role directory